btrantruong/Manipulating-Online-Marketplace-of-Ideas/README.md

 The results in the paper are based on averages across multiple simulation runs.
 To reproduce those results, we suggest running the simulations in parallel, for example on a cluster, since they will need a lot of memory and CPU time.

 ## Notes on revised code:
-Activate virtualenv and run `pip install -e .` for the module imports to work correctly Run minimal example with `workflow/example/run_simulation.py`
+Activate virtualenv and run `pip install -e .` for the module imports to work correctly.

+Run minimal example with `workflow/example/run_simulation.py`